itsapi/web-design/README.md

 > No I don't think so.
 On the gallery page can you put 2 buttons like the new
 > recruits one, one for videos and one for images.

+M:
+> Hello, sorry for taking a while to get back to you.
+> I think the site is basically ready to be moved over to your server, where I
+> can get the last few things set up and show you how to use the content
+> editor.
+> If you could let me know when you are ready and give me your server details?
+> Olls

+C:
+> No worries, I'll purchase the domain name today, then I wouldn't know where
+> to go from there.

+M:
+> You are getting hosting as well as just the domain?
+> I can help you find the information you'll need to give me, if you tell me
+> when you've got it.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS